Fettucine-Alfredo/project-3-frontend/README.md

 # Trakr

-SEIR059 Project 3 Team Fettucine Alfredo: Alfredo, Devin, Soma, and Shiv
+SEIR-59 Project 3 Team Fettucine Alfredo: Alfredo, Devin, Soma, and Shiv

 Project 3

 ## Description

-This is the frontend to [Trakr], a tool designed to help users keep track of their own job application processes by creating a personal database of job listings they're currently working on.
+This is the frontend to [Trakr](https://jobtrakr.netlify.app/), a tool designed to help users keep track of their own job application processes by creating a personal database of job listings they're currently working on.

 After an authentication process the user will be able to add a job (using a detailed form that outlines not just the basic elements of the job but what skills are required) plus their current step in the process (whether they're researching, applying, applied, or scheduled for an interview).